 If you don’t have a precise strategic positioning for your business, start there.
 A company that does not stand out is uninspiring and harmless.

-You must clearly express the real motivation of your brand.
+It would be best if you clearly expressed the real motivation of your brand.
 In other words, you need to clearly understand why you exist and how your business meets the basic needs of your target audience.

 2. Allocate appropriate resources